neural-architect-au/gaia/README.md

 - Make autonomous decisions without human intervention
 - Adapt to changing weather and energy market conditions

-**ClimateCore solves this with an autonomous AI agent that makes intelligent, real-time decisions.**
+**GAIA solves this with an autonomous AI agent that makes intelligent, real-time decisions.**

 ---

 ## 💡 The Solution

-ClimateCore is an **autonomous AI agent** powered by AWS Bedrock that:
+GAIA is an **autonomous AI agent** powered by AWS Bedrock that:

 ✅ **Monitors** real-time weather, energy markets, and building systems
 ✅ **Reasons** using Claude 4.5 Sonnet to make optimal decisions